hasura/graphql-engine/docs/CONTRIBUTING.md

 ## Some guidelines while adding docs

-### Header section
-- Page titles should be self sufficient.
-Users might not have the context of the hierarchy of the page in the docs tree.
-A user can land on a page via search as well. e.g. Say you are adding a new deployment guide for AWS under `Guides -> Deployment -> AWS`.
-The title of this page should not be just `AWS` but instead `AWS deployment guide for Hasura GraphQL engine`.
-It's ok to alias it to just `AWS` in the sidebar as there the user has the context of the page hierarchy.
-- Ensure every new added page has a ``Table of contents`` section with the appropriate depth.

-### Content
-- Add appropriate cross-links in content to assist users. i.e. if you refer to some functionality that is documented in some other docs page, add a link to that page. e.g. if you have a statement like "create a relationship between tables X and Y ...", make "create a relationship" a link to the `Create relationships` page.
-- Try to make each section within a page self-sufficient. i.e. avoid structuring all pages as step-by-step guides unless it really is the intent.
-This ensures that we can refer to sections externally (from other docs pages, console, etc.) and expect that the user will be able to follow the section without being lost on context that was set in earlier sections of the page.
-Adding statements such as "As we have described in the above section ..." might help to set up the needed context.

 ### Style guide
 Please follow our [guide on how to write docs pages](https://github.com/hasura/graphql-engine/wiki/How-to-write-docs-pages) in order to keep the structure and style of our docs consistent.